 - Department of International Health

 Located in St. Mary's Hall on the north side of Georgetown University's 104-acre campus, NHS is well known for its collaborative learning community that fosters close interaction among students, faculty, and staff.

-Currently, more than 1,600 students are enrolled in the school's undergraduate, second degree, and graduate programs.
+Currently, about 1,400 students are enrolled in the school's undergraduate, second degree, and graduate programs.

-And throughout the school's four academic departments, there are approximately 275 full- and part-time faculty members.
+And throughout the school's four academic departments, there are approximately 100 full-time faculty members.

 In addition, the school houses a multimillion-dollar research program.
 Faculty investigators receive funding from a variety of agencies.
 Example of current and past funders are: